Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although the flesh and skin of the apple are healthy sources of nutrients for guinea pigs, there are still risks to consider before feeding them this fruit.

 Acidic foods are not suitable for a guinea pig’s overall health.
 Some apples are more acidic than others, but with any apple, moderate the amount.
-They can only digest small amounts of them at a time.
+High amounts of acidic foods can lead to lip sores in guinea pigs.

 Recommended Serving Sizes and Methods for Apples